dclause/search_autocomplete/README.txt

 From 1.x to 2.0 => Run the update script.
 Make sure to run the udpate functions.
 From 2.0 to 2.1 => Just flush the cache.
+From 2.1 to 2.2 => Run the update script.

 If you're having trouble installing this module, please ensure that your tar program is not flattening the directory tree, truncating filenames or losing